Research

 Publications

-Elliot S. Shannon, Andrew O. Finley, Paul B. May, and Sudipto Banerjee.
+Elliot S. Shannon, Andrew O. Finley, Paul B. May and Sudipto Banerjee.
 2025.
 Investigating spatio-temporal models for forest inventory data under increasing information.
 In prep.

 Naresh Khanal, Raju Pokharel, Elliot S. Shannon, Jagdish Poudel, Emily Silver and Emily Silver.
 2025.
 Historical trend of market coverage and competition of various wood products in Michigan.
 To be submitted to Forestry.

 Elliot S. Shannon, Andrew O. Finley, Paul B. May, Grant M. Domke, Hans-Erik Andersen, George C. Gaines III, Arne Nothdurft and Sudipto Banerjee.
 2025.
 Leveraging national forest inventory data to estimate forest carbon density status and trends for small areas.
-Submitted to Forest Ecology and Managmenet.
+Submitted to Forest Ecology and Managment.
 ArXiv preprint.

 Elliot S. Shannon, Andrew O. Finley, Grant M. Domke, Paul B. May, Hans-Erik Andersen, George C. Gaines III and Sudipto Banerjee.
 2025.
 Toward spatio-temporal models to support national-scale forest carbon monitoring and reporting.
 Environmental Research Letters.
 DOI: 10.1088/1748-9326/ad9e07.